-In other words, the available data showed some evidence of glyphosate’s genotoxicity.
-The company responded by hiring scientist David Kirkland and former Monsanto employee Larry Kier to author a paper debunking these findings.
-The paper concluded that glyphosate is not genotoxic to human cells, and the Environmental Protection Agency (EPA) even used it extensively in its 2016 assessment that glyphosate was not linked to cancer.
+In response, the company hired scientist David Kirkland and former Monsanto employee Larry Kier to author a paper debunking these findings.
+The 2013 paper concluded that glyphosate is not genotoxic to human cells.
+The Environmental Protection Agency (EPA) then relied extensively on this paper in its 2016 assessment, which ultimately concluded that glyphosate was not linked to cancer.

 The PowerPoint noted that the “majority of writing can be done by Monsanto, keeping OS$ [costs] down.”
-It suggested recruiting external scientists like Helmut Greim, who coauthored a Monsanto-funded analysis the following year that (unsurprisingly) concluded that glyphosate is not carcinogenic to laboratory animals.
+It suggested recruiting external scientists like Helmut Greim, who coauthored a Monsanto-funded analysis the following year.
+That analysis (unsurprisingly) concluded that glyphosate is not carcinogenic to laboratory animals.

-Monsanto strategy #2: Ghostwrite papers and pay “independent” scientists to sign them
+Monsanto strategy #2: Ghostwrite papers and pay “independent” scientists to sign them.

-In a 2015 email, Monsanto staff suggested publishing additional papers on genotoxicity: “An option would be to add Greim and Kier or Kirkland to have their names on the publication, but we would be keeping the costs down by us doing the writing and they would just edit and sign their names so to speak.”
+More than 15 years later, Monsanto staff sent an email suggesting they publish additional papers on genotoxicity: “An option would be to add Greim and Kier or Kirkland to have their names on the publication, but we would be keeping the costs down by us doing the writing and they would just edit and sign their names so to speak.”

-Monsanto strategy #3: Avoid scientists who don’t toe the line
+Monsanto strategy #3: Avoid scientists who don’t toe the line.

 Not all scientists who consult for Monsanto produce favorable results.
-As one Monsanto employee bemoaned: “Data generated by academics has always been a major concern for us in the defense of our products.”
+As one Monsanto employee bemoaned, “Data generated by academics has always been a major concern for us in the defense of our products.”

 Monsanto employees discussed whether or not to continue the relationship with Parry.
 One wrote:

 Let’s step back and look at what we are really trying to achieve here.
 We want to find/develop someone who is comfortable with the genetox profile of glyphosate/Roundup and who can be influential with regulators and Scientific Outreach operations when genotox. issues arise.
 My read is that Parry is not currently such a person, and it would take quite some time and $$$/studies to get him there.
 We simply aren’t going to do the studies Parry suggests.
 Mark, do you think Parry can become a strong advocate without doing this work Parry [sic]?
-If not, we should seriously [emphasis in the original] start looking for one or more other individuals to work with….[We] are currently very vulnerable in this area.
+If not, we should seriously [emphasis in the original] start looking for one or more other individuals to work with… [We] are currently very vulnerable in this area.

-“I am concerned about leaving Perry [sic] out there with this as the final project/his final impressions,” responds one employee.
-Another later laments: “Mark [a Monsanto employee] was not managing that well and that almost landed us with Parry calling glyphosate ‘genotoxic.’”
+“I am concerned about leaving Perry [sic] out there with this as the final project/his final impressions,” wrote one employee.
+Another later lamented: “Mark [a Monsanto employee] was not managing that well and that almost landed us with Parry calling glyphosate ‘genotoxic.’”

-The unsealed documents underscore why relying on industry-funded data to assess the safety of pesticides puts public health at risk.
-Unfortunately, EPA’s 2016 cancer assessment for glyphosate overwhelming relied on unpublished industry studies.
+The unsealed documents underscore the public health risks of relying on industry-funded data to assess the safety of pesticides.
+Unfortunately, EPA’s 2016 cancer assessment for glyphosate overwhelmingly relied on unpublished industry studies.
 It also gave significant weight to the 2013 Kier and Kirkland study.